Health effects of tattoos: Hematoma

 Occasionally, when a blood vessel is punctured during the tattooing procedure a hematoma (bruise) may appear.
 Bruises generally heal within one week.
 Bruises can appear as halos around a tattoo, or, if blood pools, as one larger bruise.
 This bluish or dark blurry halo that surrounds a tattoo can also be attributed to ink diffusion or 'blow-out'.
 Commonly mistaken for a hematoma, this discolouration occurs when tattoo pigments spread out into the subcutaneous tissue beneath the dermal skin layer, and may be caused by ink being deposited too deep in the skin.

 Burden on lymphatic system

 Some pigment migrates from a tattoo site to lymph nodes, where large particles may accumulate.

 Particles created by laser tattoo removal treatments may be small enough that they are carried away by the lymphatic system and excreted, but this is not always the case; the laser technology used for removal and the composition of the pigment(s) being removed are variable.

-Interference with melanoma diagnosis
+Interference with cancer diagnosis and treatment

+In medical imaging, such as mammography, pigments in lymph nodes may be accidentally interpreted as abnormal results, giving false positive results for cancer.
+Treatment of cancer may include using blue dye in the body to detect a sentinel lymph node, so existing tattoo pigments in lymph nodes may cause difficulty in identifying and treating sentinel nodes.

 Lymph nodes may become discolored and inflamed with the presence of tattoo pigments, but discoloration and inflammation are also visual indicators of melanoma; consequently, diagnosing melanoma in a patient with tattoos is made difficult, and special precautions must be taken to avoid misdiagnoses.